ShortlistShortlistedRemoved from shortlist 91

 Features

-The light indicators show you if the generator is ready, its oil levels are insufficient and the generator is overloaded.
+The device’s light indicators will display if the generator is ready, the generator is overloaded and the oil level is too low.

 Product Videos